cjeustis/bev-web-api/README.md

 # SOURCE

-### This is a RESTful API based on Flask and Flask-RESTPlus for use with the bev-web-api project
+### This is a RESTful API based on Flask and Flask-RESTPlus for use with the bev-web-app project

 #### Getting set up:
  1. git clone https://github.com/cjeustis/bev-web-api.git